 Where can I collect money?

 Charity fundraising websites such as JustGiving or Virgin Money Giving are really quick to set up, and donations that are made through your page will come directly to us.
 Click on any of the links below to create your own customisable page and set your fundraising target.
-For any money that your collect offline, there are various ways that you can pay it in - click here for more information.
+For any money that your collect offline, there are various ways that you can pay it in - find out how.

 Paper sponsorship forms are a great way of collecting cash donations.
 If you feel that most of your money raised will come in this way, then request a sponsorship form from our fundraising team.
-Once you have finished collecting donations for your fundraising event, click here for more information on how to pay it in.
+There are several ways you can send your money to us - find out how.

 How can I raise money?